Skip to main content

 Resources

-Whether you're claiming on your car, home or contents insurance, the process follows a similar pattern.
+The process is broadly the same whether you're claiming on car, home or contents insurance.
 Here's how it works.

 Woman calmly making a phone call from her front doorstep to start an insurance claim